3 matched betting problems you need to be aware of

 Matched betting is one of the best ways to make money online.
-But it would be irresponsible of us to say it is completely without risk.
+It is legal and it is safe, but it would be irresponsible of us to say it is completely without risk.
 Sometimes things don’t go completely as planned.
 And sometimes we can come across some major matched betting problems.

 But it is a different type of risk to general gambling.
 Your fate doesn’t rest on a team winning or losing.
 Your fate mostly rests on ensuring you don’t make any mistakes.

 We try our best to walk our customers through the matched betting process, and warn of the potential pitfalls.
 But sometimes, avoiding these things just comes with experience.

 So what better way of helping you avoid the biggest problems than asking our community of experienced matched bettors.
 We’ve selected three of the largest pitfalls from the answers we received:

 “I think for myself and most people the biggest issue would be terms and conditions.
 When I first started I didn’t think that reading t’s and c’s was important.
 I never had any issues but I know a lot of people have by not reading them.
 I read them religiously now thankfully!
 OddsMonkey’s guides always includes the key terms we need to know which is massively helpful, especially to those that don’t/aren’t going to read them.”